Battery Maker Northvolt Conducts Review of Expansion, Says Quebec Plant Going Ahead as Planned

 Updated:

-The future of the plant was unclear as the company announced a strategic review on July 2 and its CEO said its Canada plan could be affected.
+But the future of the plant became unclear following Northvolt’s announcement of the strategic review on July 2, with its CEO saying the Canadian plan could be affected.

 The news comes after Northvolt said in June it was reviewing its plan to build a new lithium-ion battery plant in Sweden.

-Northvolt also lost a $2 billion euro contract (CA$2.9 billion) from German carmaker BMW last month to supply its electric vehicles after BMW said it couldn’t deliver on time.
+Northvolt also lost a $2 billion euro contract (C$2.9 billion) from German carmaker BMW last month to supply its electric vehicles after BMW said it couldn’t deliver on time.

-Mr. Therrien acknowledged the company is facing “significant pressure” from customers to meet its commitments and added the strategic review will decide on deadlines for completing various projects.
+Mr. Therrien acknowledged that the company is facing “significant pressure” from customers to meet its commitments, and added the strategic review will determine deadlines for completing various projects.

-Governments in Canada have invested heavily to bolster the domestic electric vehicle supply chain, in competition with the U.S. for investments.
+Governments in Canada have invested heavily to bolster the domestic electric vehicle supply chain, in competition with the United States for investments.

-The deal with Northvolt includes Ottawa and Québec matching production support from the credit contained in the United States’ Inflation Reduction Act, equalling up to US$35 per killowat-hour.
-This could be up to $4.6 billion, with one third being paid by the province of Quebec.
+The deal with Northvolt includes Ottawa and Quebec matching production support from the credit contained in the United States’ Inflation Reduction Act, equalling up to US$35 per kilowatt-hour.
+This could amount to $4.6 billion, with one-third being paid by the province of Quebec.

 Mr. Champagne’s office said he is aware of Northvolt’s strategic review, which could impact Canada.
 No further comments were provided.